redhoodtxt/opengl/shaders/README.md

-# Hello Parallelogram
+# Shaders

-A program to display a parallelogram
+A program to display a parallelogram with extensive use of shaders, namely the vector and fragment shaders

 ## Description

 Using OpenGL to display a parallelogram .
-Helped me learn abit about element buffer objects and indices.
+Helped me learn A LOT about shaders.
 Written in C++.

 ## Getting Started